rebase-energy/EnergyDataModel/README.md

 * Create `python` data classes representing energy assets and relevant concepts;
 * Structure your energy assets in graphs and hierarchies representing energy systems that can be seralised to files (e.g. .csv, .json, .geojson);
+* Convert data format to other energy-relevant data models and ontologies.
-* Visualise energy systems using built-in plotting functions;
+* Visualise energy systems maps, graphs and flows using built-in plotting functions;
+* Write `python` code with more human-readable expressions using built-in convenience methods;
 * Communicate effectively with a common energy system vocabulary; and
-* Convert data format to other energy-relevant data models and ontologies.

 ## Modules and Data classes
 `energydatamodel` leverages [Python's Data Classes](https://docs.python.org/3/library/dataclasses.html) to represent energy assets as Python objects.
 The table below gives a summary of the available modules and data classes.